 Recovery is easy, said no one ever.
 Do you know why?
 Because recovery is not easy.
 And, as you already know, it is a lifelong process.
-It is the time when you require a support system and a means of dealing with temptation or moments of weakness.
-Recovery is also the time that you will re-learn how to succeed in life without your addiction.
+It is when you require a support system and a means of dealing with temptation or moments of weakness.
+Recovery is also when you will re-learn how to succeed in life without your addiction.
 You will now have to face life’s ups and downs – sober.
 (Imagine it!)
 You can be successful in your recovery, but a bit of spirituality can go a long way in helping, too.

 What Is Spirituality In Recovery

-Spirituality is an important part of recovery and it isn’t concerned with whether you are religious or not.
-In fact, most people think of God or some form of a “higher power” when they hear the word “spiritual” or “spirituality.”
+Spirituality is an important part of recovery and isn’t concerned with whether you are religious or not.
+Most people think of God or some form of a “higher power” when they hear the word “spiritual” or “spirituality.”
 But that is not the case at all.

 Simply put, spirituality is an important part of your recovery.

 Spirituality can take many forms.
 It is up to each person to determine what form that is.
 Finding a form that will allow you to flourish and grow is important.

 Here are a few different methods for practicing spirituality:

 Practicing gratitude means recognizing that there is more to the world than just you.
 It also means that you can appreciate positive things in life.